 Choose blueberries that are firm and have a lively, uniform hue colored with a whitish bloom.
 Shake the container, noticing whether the berries have the tendency to move freely; if they do not, this may indicate that they are soft and damaged or moldy.
 Avoid berries that appear dull in color or are soft and watery in texture.

-Before storing remove any crushed or moldy berries to prevent the rest from spoiling.
-Don't wash berries until right before eating as washing will remove the bloom that protects the berries' skins from degradation.
+Before storing, remove any crushed or moldy berries to prevent the rest from spoiling.
+Don't wash berries until right before eating as washing will remove the bloom that protects the berry's skin from degradation.
 Store ripe blueberries in a covered container in the refrigerator where they will keep for up to 3 days.
 If kept out at room temperature for more than a day, the berries may spoil.

 Ripe berries can also be frozen, although this will slightly change their texture and flavor.
 Before freezing, wash, drain and remove any damaged berries.
 To better ensure uniform texture upon thawing, spread the berries out on a cookie sheet or baking pan, place in the freezer until frozen, then put the berries in a plastic bag for storage in the freezer.